Ruby1993/Eron-Fraud-Detection-master/Project_Answer Summary.md

 Model Validation

 It's the necessary way after model set up with the training dataset.
-It's the process to evaluate the model using test dataset which is not used as training dataset in the model training.The validation would be a good way to evaluate the prediction capability of the model, and it would on the other hand to check the overfitting issue.
+It's the process to evaluate the model using test dataset which is not used as training dataset in the model training.The validation would be a good way to evaluate the prediction capability of the model, and it is the necessary step to pick up the best model.

-for the validation, I changed to use StratifiedShuffleSplit to evaludate the model performance as the dataset is pretty imbalanced.(k-fold cross validation might be better to be used in the balanced dataset.
+for the validation, I changed to use StratifiedShuffleSplit to evaluate the model performance as the dataset is pretty imbalanced.(k-fold cross validation might be better to be used in the balanced dataset.
 The common mistake would be only using accuracy to validate the model as the dataset is not balanced.